Abraham Lincoln departs Malaysia

 |0

-This work, Abraham Lincoln departs Malaysia, by SA Daniel Kimmelman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Abraham Lincoln departs Malaysia [Image 2 of 2], by SN Glory Anderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.